smirnov-mi/k8s/Rancher/RancherManagerSCA.md

            NeuVector (It provides container security on multiple layers)

-	11 Rancher Manager 2.7 for Rancher Prime Operations: CLI Access for Rancher Manager and Downstream Clusters access cluster nodes with ssh.
+	11 Rancher Manager 2.7 for Rancher Prime Operations: CLI Access for Rancher Manager and Downstream Clusters Access cluster nodes with ssh.
+           Access a downstream cluster with kubectl.

 	12 Rancher Manager 2.7 for Rancher Prime Operations: Backup and Restore with Rancher Manager

 	13 Rancher Manager 2.7 for Rancher Prime Operations: Course Feedback